Palletooru: Plot

-Chandram is a dynamic youth of a village who educates the villagers about new scientific techniques to develop their agriculture skills.
-He falls for a beautiful girl Suguna, daughter of a farmer Sambayya.
-The village head Ganapati poses himself as a devotee but was actually a malevolent person who tries to cease Chandram's activities along with his associate Sankaram.
+Chandram is a dynamic youth from the village who educates fellow villagers about new scientific techniques to develop their agriculture skills.
+He falls for a beautiful girl, Suguna, the daughter of a farmer, Sambayya.
+The village head, Ganapati, poses himself as a devotee but is a vicious person who tries to cease Chandram's activities along with his associate Sankaram.

-Once Ganapathi tries to molest his henchmen Kondayya's wife Santha, the cousin of Chandram but she escapes.
+Once, Ganapathi tries to molest his henchmen, Kondayya's wife, Santha, the cousin of Chandram but she escapes.
 Keeping that grudge in mind, he slanders against Santha that she has illicit relations with Chandram when Kondayya necks her out.
-Meanwhile, Ganapathi exploits Sambayya and he decides to couple up Suguna with him to which she refuses.
-So, Ganapathi and Sankaram incriminate Chandram and he is sentenced.
+Meanwhile, Ganapathi exploits Sambayya, and he decides to couple up with Suguna, to which she refuses.
+So, Ganapathi and Sankaram incriminate and sentences Chandram.

 Parallelly, Ganapathi also implicates Kondayya in a black-marketing case and sends him to jail.
 In prison, Chandram makes Kondayya realize his mistake.
-After release, the bravo Chandram stands courageously for justice, gives a check to the baddies, and makes them punished for their deeds.
+After his release, the bravo Chandram stands courageously for justice, gives a check to the baddies, and makes them punished for their deeds.
 Finally, the movie ends on a happy note with the marriage of Chandram and Suguna.